swissi2000/Centroid-ProbeApp/docs/index.md

 ```
 This file name and location can be changed in the configuration settings.

-A output for the Boss Probing Cycle example above does look like this:
+The output for the Boss Probing Cycle example above looks like this:
 ```
 ;Boss Probing Macro Start